MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/index.md

 - Use the cloud to deliver increasingly mature analytics solutions.
 - Migrate data platforms to the cloud.
-- Data Democratize by making data and insights accessible to the average end user (subject to access privileges).
+- Support data democratization by making data and insights accessible to end users (subject to access privileges).
-- Answer complex analytical questions with cloud-based analytics tools.
+- Enable powerful and complex analytsis of the organisations data with cloud-based analytics tools.
-- Extend workloads with machine learning.
+- Support the development of machine learning solutions that support business outcomes

 This scenario also provides a framework built on the following principles to address challenges with complex data architectures that don't scale to the needs of businesses: